Josh Lowe Player Props: Rays vs. Giants

-Josh Lowe -- 1-for-4 in his most recent game -- will be in action for the Tampa Bay Rays against the San Francisco Giants, with Ryan Walker on the mound, on August 14 at 9:45 PM ET.
+On Tuesday, Josh Lowe (on the back of going 1-for-4) and the Tampa Bay Rays play the San Francisco Giants, whose starting pitcher will be Jakob Junis.
+First pitch is at 9:45 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Guardians.
+In his previous game he had a one-hit showing (1-for-4) against the Guardians.

 Josh Lowe Game Info & Props vs. the Giants